10 Days In Vietnam – Should You Go North Or South?

 We were not able to find a direct way to travel from Cao Bang to Ha Long Bay, but we were not too upset about it.
 We welcomed the opportunity to spend another night in Hanoi.
 So we took the same shuttle on the way back from the North to Hanoi and were planning to head to Ha Long from there.
 We planned to do a 2-night cruise in the bay and the company – Syrena Cruises – had a free shuttle pick us up from Hanoi and drive us to Ha Long.
 The ride took about 2 hours.

-The best way to experience Ha Long Bay is to take a cruise.
+If you are spending 10 days in Northern Vietnam, you have to visit Ha Long Bay.
+And the best way to experience the bay is on a cruise.
 You get to sail through this beautiful landscape, wake up to stunning views from your cabin window, enjoy fun water activities and visit the islands during the day, and watch the sunset with a glass of wine on the upper deck.
 It was truly one of the most romantic experiences for us.

 Most people on our ship stayed for just one night, but we did 2.
 It really depends on how much time you have and how you want to experience it.
 If you want to just check it off the list, 1 day is probably enough.
 But if you want to really enjoy the boat and have enough time to explore a bit, 2 days is better.
 We don’t really recommend more than 2 days as you might start to get bored.
 Overall it’s an unforgettable experience.